"Worry is imagination misplaced." - unknown

 Worry almost always seems the right response.
 It masquerades as wisdom.

 BUT...Worry is our imagination at work creating a false future - a future that isn't REAL - yet.
-Worry is rehearsing the lie that our future is going to be struggle, defeat, and loneliness...without the God of the universe with us, without hope in ever-present divine goodness toward us, and without the creative juices that will only show up as we walk our paths and as challenges present themselves.
+Worry is rehearsing the lie that our future is going to be struggle, defeat, and loneliness.
+It's believing the lie that the God of the Universe is not WITH us, FOR us.
+It's imagining we are without hope and ever-present divine goodness toward us.
+And it's believing we do not have in-born creative juices that will enable us to dance through our life-paths, even as challenges present themselves.
 Worry is imagining a future without God.

 2000 years ago Jesus talked about worry.
 He said, "...Do not worry about your life, what you will eat or drink; or about your body, what you will wear.
 Is not life more than food, and the body more than clothes?
 Look at the birds of the air; they do not sow or reap or store away in barns, and yet your heavenly Father feeds them.
 Are you not much more valuable than they?
 Can any one of you by worrying add a single hour to your life?
 And why do you worry about clothes?
 See how the flowers of the field grow?
 They do not labor or spin.
 Yet I tell you that not even Solomon in all his splendor was dressed like one of these.
 If that is how God clothes the grass of the field, which is here today and tomorrow is thrown into the fire, will he not much more clothe you - you of little faith?"
 Matt 6:25-30